Robert Agostinelli

-Robert Frank Agostinelli (born May 21, 1953) is an Italian American billionaire financier who is the chairman and co-founder of private equity firm Rhône Group.
+Robert Frank Agostinelli (born May 21, 1953) is an American billionaire financier who is the chairman and co-founder of private equity firm Rhône Group.
 Forbes estimates Agostinelli's net worth to be $1.0 billion, ranking him as the 416th richest American.
 Agostinelli was ranked #124 amongst the richest people in the United Kingdom by the Sunday Times Rich List in 2012 through to 2018 with a net worth of £689 million.
 In 2018 Financial News ranked Agostinelli as the 18th richest financier in the United Kingdom.

 Early life

 Agostinelli was born to Italian immigrant parents outside of Rochester, New York, and attended the Aquinas Institute.
 He obtained his BA from St. John Fisher College in 1976 and then his MBA at Columbia Business School at Columbia University.
 Agostinelli is a certified public accountant.

 Career

 Agostinelli began his career in financial services at the investment bank Jacob Rothschild in Switzerland from 1981 to 1982 and subsequently joined Goldman Sachs becoming a senior partner where he worked for five years and founded the firm's international mergers and acquisitions business in London and then moved to Lazard Freres as Senior Managing Director in charge of international banking affairs where he was involved in a number of the largest transactions in European takeover history.

 In 1995 Agostinelli and Steven Langman started their own firm, the Rhône Group where he has been actively involved in all aspects of the group's strategy and development since its creation, while maintaining and extending the firm's broad base of relationships with private families, key corporate decision makers, institutional investors and senior sovereign government officials.
 He is actively engaged in the sourcing and monitoring of investments across all industries and leads the firm's investor relations activities.
 He sits on the supervisory board of Eurazeo.